How to Keep Your Knees Safe, Healthy, and Injury-Free in Martial Arts

 Once upon a time, I was a bada$$.
 I did Kung-Fu and I played with a big stick!
 I was in a magazine!
 I had wicked muscle definition in my arms!
 Those were good times.

 I did martial arts for about 20 years: judo, taekwondo, hapkido, karate, and two styles of Kung-Fu.
-I loved it but I had to quit completely at age 30 when I found out I had Grade 4 osteoarthritis in my left knee and had to have surgery on it.
+I loved it but I had to quit completely at age 30 when I found out I had Grade 4 osteoarthritis in my left knee that required surgery.
 This was the complete opposite of fun.
 I tried really hard to make it better, but after a year and a half of researching and physical therapy and attempting to get back into sports, I realized it just wasn't gonna happen.

 Because I'd participated in martial arts so carelessly and completely during my adolescent years, I did irreparable damage to my knees.